The Strategic Space Law is taught by experts and scholars who are recognised for their expertise in space law and strategic uses of outer space.

 - Ms. Deborah Housen-Couriel (Interdisciplinary Cyber Research Center at Tel Aviv University and Haifa University’s Law Faculty, Israel)

-- Dr. Ram Jakhu (McGill University, Canada)
+- Prof. Ram Jakhu (McGill University, Canada)

 - Ms. Donna Lawler (Azimuth Advisory, Australia)